astriaorg/astria/specs/conductor.md

 ([link](https://github.com/astriaorg/astria/blob/3c4e47dbe1818e4228691d6bfd2b2143a06f1a6e/crates/astria-sequencer-relayer/src/data_availability.rs#L244))
 is then called from the Reader to get data from the Celestia DA.
-This data is then parsed from a Celestia blob into individual blocks, each block is then validated to check that the validator set is correct and the proposer for the block matches the proposer of the sequencer, and that the previous commit of the current block is correct.
+This data is then parsed from a Celestia blob into individual blocks, each block is then validated to check that the validator set is correct and the proposer for the block matches the proposer of the Sequencer, and that the previous commit of the current block is correct.
-Each block is then transformed into a `SequencerBlockSubset`s and and handed off to the Executor as a `ExecutorCommand::BlockReceivedFromDataAvailability` for transaction filtering, and passing off to the rollup for execution.
+Each block is then transformed into a `SequencerBlockSubset`s and handed off to the Executor as a `ExecutorCommand::BlockReceivedFromDataAvailability` for transaction filtering, and passing off to the rollup for execution.

 ### Executor